RobustoFramework/Multi-platform-Multi-board/README.md

 1. The build times are *very* different for the different platforms.
 2. Arduino don't have to have a main.cpp..
-3. ..because we only need .cpp when we need c++ features (like Serial.begin)
+3. ..because we only need .cpp when we need c++ features
+   ..like `Serial.begin(9600)` for Arduino to be able to log.
 4. Config
   * `platformio.ini`
     * Both Arduino and Native needs lib_extra_dirs = components